Noah-Dechasa/Noah-Dechasa/README.md

 As a recent graduate with a double major in Economics and Data Science from the College of Wooster.

-I a strong foundation in data analysis, statistical modeling, and web development, I'm focused on creating innovative applications and visualizations that bridge the gap between economics and technology.
+I have a strong foundation in data analysis, statistical modeling, and web development, I'm focused on creating innovative applications and visualizations that bridge the gap between economics and technology.
 I am actively seeking opportunities to contribute to challenging projects and make an impact.

 ------------------